 Associate Development, Retention and Advancement

-The Firm has active networks for diverse associates: the Asian Associates Network, the Network of Black & Latino Lawyers (NOBLL), and the LGBT Network.
+The Firm has active networks for diverse associates: the Asian Associates Network, the Network of Black & Latinx Lawyers (NOBLL), and the LGBT Network.
 These networks provide welcoming forums for our lawyers to seek advice, share experiences, and discuss work-related issues.
 The networks meet regularly and bring in speakers periodically to discuss career development topics.
 Participating associates also organize community service, professional development, social networking, and recruiting activities.
-Some examples of the networks’ activities are described below.
+Some examples of the networks' activities are described below.

 - To assist its members with achieving their professional and personal milestones, while also raising members' professional profiles within the Firm, both AAN and NOBLL maintain mentoring programs for incoming associate members.
 NOBLL also maintains a regular Speaker Series.
 The Speaker Series provides associates with opportunities to present on legal issues related to their practice areas.